lluisalemanypuig/fns/README.md

 of a list.
 This is where the factoradic number system comes into play: in very few words, this system allows an easy generation of such _j_-th permutation of an arbitrary long list of elements.

-In [this file](https://github.com/lluisalemanypuig/fns/blob/master/src/permutations.cpp), one will find a simple piece of code to process all permutations of a list of _N_ elements in parallel (using OpenMP).
+In [this file](https://github.com/lluisalemanypuig/fns/blob/master/src/permutations_minimal.cpp), you will find a minimal piece of code to process all permutations of a list of _N_ elements in parallel (using OpenMP).
 The code processes all permutations of a list of N numbers and performs a very simple operation on it.
 Although it is not likely to be needed, this software allows arbitrarily large values of _N_.
+(An older version of the minimal code is [this file](https://github.com/lluisalemanypuig/fns/blob/master/src/permutations.cpp)).

 ## Dependencies